rails/rails/guides/source/contributing_to_ruby_on_rails.md

     *Your Name*
 ```

-Your name can be added directly after the last word if you don't provide any code examples or don't need multiple paragraphs.
-Otherwise, it's best to make as a new paragraph.
+Your name can be added directly after the last word if there are no code
+examples or multiple paragraphs.
+Otherwise, it's best to make a new paragraph.

 ### Updating the Gemfile.lock